Students will be able to identify some common body parts.

 - Tell the students you are going to listen to a song to help them review their body parts.

-- Play the My Body Parts Song video.
+- Play the Body Parts Song for Kids video.
 Repeat the video if needed.

 - Review body parts with the students.
 Go over parts that you feel weren't gone over in the body part song.